relativitydev/relativity-trace-documentation/docs/trace_shipper_service.md

 - Request the Trace Shipper deployment package by submitting a ticket to support@relativity.com
 - Download and install ROSE (Staging Explorer) and run Test Connectivity ([available here](https://help.relativity.com/RelativityOne/Content/Relativity/RelativityOne_Staging_Explorer/RelativityOne_Staging_Explorer.htm#connection))

-- (Only for web protocol) Assign required permissions to Relativity user
+- (Only for Web protocol) Assign required permissions to Relativity user
    1. Go to Instance Details/Manage permissions.
    2. Go to Admin Operations and select a group the user belongs to.
    3. Check "Data Transfer Operations" permission.